-4. Improper grounding
+4) Improper grounding

-Every electrical equipment, appliance or device must be grounded to obtain a low resistance path for dissipation of current into the earth.
+Every piece of electrical equipment, appliance or device must be grounded to obtain a low resistance path for dissipation of current into the earth.
 Ground fault current can be a huge threat to human safety, causing fires or electrical shock.
 Additionally, ungrounded electrical systems can be potentially hazardous to your electronics.

-5. Loose fitting plugs
+5) Loose fitting plugs

-Also, be aware that loose-fitting plugs can potentially cause equipment to overheat and catch fire.
+Be aware that loose-fitting plugs can potentially cause equipment to overheat and catch fire.
 This happens especially when the equipment is moved during cleaning, causing the plug to get loose from the socket.

-6. Water spill on electrical devices
+6) Water spillage on electrical devices